SurniaUlula/wpsso-schema-json-ld/readme.txt

 	* None.
 * **Improvements**
 	* Updated the French plugin translations.
-	* Added translation support for the SSO &gt; Schema Shortcode Guide page.
 * **Bugfixes**
 	* None.
 * **Developer Notes**
 	* Moved extracted translation strings from lib/gettext-*.php files to a new gettext/ folder.
-	* Added a new gettext/gettext-html-shortcode.php file to translate the Schema Shortcode Guide.
 * **Requires At Least**
 	* PHP v5.6.
 	* WordPress v4.2.